iPhone SE vs. iPhone 11: Which new iPhone should you buy?

-Apple announced its latest iPhone SE for 2020 today, with the aim to court budget-minded phone users who may not be able to splurge on $1,000 handsets like the iPhone 11 Pro or Galaxy S20.
-As the sequel to 2016's sleeper-hit iPhone of the same name, the iPhone SE starts at a price of $399, £419 and AU$749, and with a 4.7-inch screen is notably smaller than both Apple's current flagship lineup and the iPhone XR.
+Apple announced its latest iPhone SE for 2020 Wednesday, with the aim to court budget-minded phone users who may not be able to splurge on $1,000 handsets like the iPhone 11 Pro or Galaxy S20.
+As the sequel to 2016's sleeper-hit iPhone of the same name, the iPhone SE starts at $399, £419 or AU$749.
+And with a 4.7-inch screen, it's notably smaller than both Apple's current flagship lineup and the iPhone XR.

-If you're looking for a new iPhone but want to save as much money as possible, the iPhone SE is your best bet -- you'll save $300 outright than if you purchase the iPhone 11 (which costs $699, £729 and AU$1,199).
+If you're looking for a new iPhone but want to save as much money as possible, the iPhone SE is your best bet -- you'll save $300 outright compared to the price of the iPhone 11 (which costs $699, £729 or AU$1,199).
 But the iPhone 11 does have some additional features that, if you can afford it, are useful.
 If you're weighing between the two phones though, here's a walk-through of what you get with that extra $300.

 Size and design: iPhone SE is small and compact

-Both iPhones have LCD displays, but the iPhone 11 has a "Liquid Retina HD display" and the iPhone SE has "Retina HD."
-These are branding terms that Apple uses to differentiate its display technology; all you have to know though is that the iPhone 11's screen is sharper, but they both have the same number of pixels-per-inch or pixel density.
+Both iPhones have LCD displays, but the iPhone 11 has a "Liquid Retina HD display" while the iPhone SE has "Retina HD."
+These are branding terms that Apple uses to differentiate its display technology; all you have to know, though, is that the iPhone 11's screen is sharper, although they both have the same number of pixels-per-inch or pixel density.

 The devices are both IP certified for water protection.
-But because the iPhone 11 is rated IP68 compared to the iPhone SE's IP67 rating, it means that the iPhone 11 is a tad more durable against submersion (as in, it's certified to withstand longer or deeper levels of water).
-On paper, an IP67-level of certification means the iPhone SE can survive in up to a meter of water (3.3 feet) for about 30 minutes.
+But because the iPhone 11 is rated IP68 compared to the iPhone SE's IP67 rating, it means that the iPhone 11 is a tad more durable against submersion (as in, it's certified to withstand longer or deeper immersion in water).
+On paper, an IP67 level of certification means the iPhone SE can survive in up to a meter of water (3.3 feet) for about 30 minutes.

 Camera: iPhone 11 has the upper hand